Shaga-Matula/Mastermind_PG/README.md

     * Computer displays a white peg for every colour chosen that is in the correct place and the correct colour.
     * Computer displays a black peg for every colour chosen that is in not in the correct place but the colour is present in the line.
     * Computer display a message that there are no correct colours in the row.
+    * The score "Black" and "White" pegs are <strong>randomly</strong> placed in the score area and <strong>do not</strong> correspond to position of choice.
 <figure>
     <img src="assets/images/scrow2.png" width=250>
     <figcaption>Score results</figcaption>